 Just as you probably have, I have seen, and tried out, some pretty ropey, and wobbly, raised toilet seats.
 And as I wouldn’t have my mom using them, I don’t think your loved ones should either.
 In this article, I am going to outline the most secure raised toilet seats for our elderly, or disabled, loved ones.

-The most secure toilet raised seats are either –
+The most secure toilet raised seats are –

 - toilet base riser which is installed under the toilet lifting it higher